hornos/gridhowto/README.md

 Install at least 2 root servers for HA.
 Try to use multi-master setups and avoid heartbeat integration and floating addresses.

 The following network topology is recommended for the cluster.
 The BMC network can be on the same interface as system (eth0).
-Storage and MPI is usually on InfiniBand for RDMA.
 The system network is used to boot and provision the cluster.

     IF   Network  Address Range
     bmc  bmc      10.0.0.0/16